Azure-Samples/media-services-3rdparty-player-samples/src/THEOplayer/README.md

 ### Using sample player

-1. You will require a THEOplayer licence if you plan on running THEOplayer in your production environment.
+1. You will require a THEOplayer license if you plan on running THEOplayer in your production environment.
 You can start your free trial [here](https://portal.theoplayer.com/).
-You do not require a licence to run on localhost.
+You do not require a license to run on localhost.
 2. Clone this repository.
 3. Navigate through the console to the example's folder (src/) and run `npx http-server`. (*)
 4. Open the browser of your choice and go to `http://localhost:8080/`.